 The National Redress Scheme is founded on greed and the Government’s willingness to put the Church, the institutions and the rich above the people.
-As of April 2020, the average redress is $82,289.
+As of January 2021, the Scheme:

 If you are considering applying to the National Redress Scheme, we urge you to speak to a solicitor first.

 You only have one chance to get your application right with the Scheme.
 Getting it wrong will result in tears and frustration.

 At Kelso Lawyers, it is our passion to help survivors of child abuse to achieve the best possible result from their compensation claim.
 Founded in 1986 by Peter Kelso – a survivor of foster care abuse himself – our team is experienced, compassionate and ready to help survivors and to educate those who thought the Scheme was their only option.

 Get in touch with the expert team from Kelso Lawyers today and learn what your options are.
 There is no obligation.